tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_ai_glossaries.md

 Prompt:

 <div class="chat">
-I want you to identify a subgroup of vocabulary terms that would be good to include in a mini-list for each chapter.
+<p>I want you to identify a subgroup of vocabulary terms that would be good to include in a mini-list for each chapter.
 The following is a list of all vocabulary terms: And here is a PDF of chapter 1.
 For chapter 1, identify the most relevant vocabulary terms to include in this mini-list.
 Limit the number of terms to no more than 15 terms.
 Include only the keys for each term (e.g., agile_testing for agile).
-Make the list comma-separated.
+Make the list comma-separated.</p>
 </div>

 Claude's response was mediocre.
 Some of the terms didn't group well.
 I tried the same with ChatGPT:

 <div class="chat">
-The following vocab list is in alphabetical order, but it's not very helpful.
+<p>The following vocab list is in alphabetical order, but it's not very helpful.
 It would be more helpful to group the terms into different subgroups based on similar themes. do that for these terms. don't make more than 15 subgroups.
-In each subgroup, include only a list of comma-separated keys, where the key is the term that introduces the "term" and "def", like <code>agile_testing</code> or <code>daily_standup</code>.
+In each subgroup, include only a list of comma-separated keys, where the key is the term that introduces the "term" and "def", like <code>agile_testing</code> or <code>daily_standup</code>.</p>
 </div>

 The responses were mediocre as well.